TOP

 7. Leadership and decision-making ability.

-• THSRC has established a Corporate Governance & Nominating Committee which is responsible for reviewing the diversified standards of professional knowledge, techniques, experience, and gender distribution required by directors to ensure that the Board possesses appropriate professional knowledge and expertise.
+• THSRC has established a Sustainable Development and Nominating Committee which is responsible for reviewing the diversified standards of professional knowledge, techniques, experience, and gender distribution required by directors to ensure that the Board possesses appropriate professional knowledge and expertise.
 The committee is also responsible for conducting regular evaluations of Board performance, reviewing director training plans, and reviewing manager succession plans.

 • Composition of the Corporation's 10th Board complies with our "Articles of Incorporation"; nominated candidates are selected, nominated, and elected through the rigorous processes stipulated in the Corporation's "Charter of the Corporate Governance & Nominating Committee" and "Rules for the Election of Directors," thus ensuring diversification and independence of board members.